 How to get there: The Tribal Cultural Institute Museum stands near the entry gate of Rangamati Sadar Upazila.
 To reach this place from Rangamati town, you can take a ride by rickshaw.

 Exploring Peda Ting Ting Island

 Want to spend some serene hours in the midst of nowhere?
 Visit Peda Ting Ting, a tiny island lying upon Kaptai Lake.
-In this Island you can enjoy the fresh cool breeze, and awesome natural landscapes.
+On this Island, you can enjoy the fresh cool breeze and awesome natural landscapes.

 How to get there: You can reach this place by boat journey, which is a few kilometer distant from Rangamati town.